-Description The subjects comprise a one and a half storey detached house of conventional style.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, way, living room, dining room, kitchen, bathroom and bedroom.
-FIRST FLOOR: Two bedrooms and shower room.
-Gross internal floor area (m2) 116 m2.
-Neighbourhood and location The subjects are situated in a popular residential area close to the centre of Grantown-on-Spey where surrounding properties are of a similar residential style and nature.
-Facilities and amenities are available nearby. r domines and amornines are available nearby.
-Age Built circa 1970 and subsequently extended at first floor level in the 1980's.
-Weather Overcast but dry.
+Description The subjects comprise a one and a half storey semi-detached house of traditional style.
+Accommodation GROUND FLOOR: Entrance hallway, living/kitchen area, shower room, and bedroom/sitting room.
+FIRST FLOOR: Two bedrooms and box room.
+Gross internal floor area (m2) 56 sq.m.
+Neighbourhood and location The subjects are situated in a back lying position just off the High Street of Grantown on Spey where surrounding properties are of a similar residential style and nature.
+Facilities and amenities are available nearby.
+Age Built circa 1930.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-The chimney stack is of concrete block construction externally roughcast and incorporates metal flashings.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a
+The chimney stack is assumed to be of brick or stonework construction externally roughcast and incorporating metal flashings.